hanguyen97/large/README.md

 Unlike standard GLASSO, which relies on a single global penalty, `AutotuneGLASSO` adaptively learns a set of node-specific penalties
-$\lambda_j$.
+$\lambda_j, j = 1, \ldots, p$.
 It does so by augmenting the nodewise Lasso regression step to jointly estimate both regression coefficients and error variances, allowing more flexible and data-driven regularization across nodes.

 ## Installation